Deepen Your Understanding of Uveal Effusion Syndrome

 TIMOTHY L. JACKSON, PhD, FRCOphth

 Uveal effusion syndrome (UES) is an extremely rare but potentially serious condition characterized by choroidal fluid collections, often in association with serous retinal detachment.
 UES is often misdiagnosed.
-Vision can be severely reduced, and both eyes are ultimately involved in a
+Vision can be severely reduced, and both eyes are ultimately involved in a majority of patients.

 This syndrome is reported to occur most typically in middle-aged men, but it has been reported in children as young as 11 years old,1 and females account for 50% of cases in some series.2